UmaRamanathan-DA/Delivery-Business-Insights/README.md

 # Delivery-Business-Insights
 Optimizing Logistics Operations Through Feature Engineering | Delhivery

-## Overview
+•	Delivered actionable insights on peak delivery times, route efficiency, and resource optimization, improving logistics forecasting and operational planning.
-This project focuses on optimizing logistics operations for Delhivery by leveraging feature engineering and data analysis.
-The primary goal was to process and enhance raw data from engineering pipelines to derive actionable insights, improve forecasting accuracy, and identify operational inefficiencies.
+•	The primary goal was to process and enhance raw data from engineering pipelines to derive actionable insights, improve forecasting accuracy, and identify operational inefficiencies.

 ## Problem Statement
 Delhivery, a leading logistics provider, required an in-depth analysis of its delivery data to: